Current Campaigns | Who We Are |

 - Exposing false “sustainable” solutions such as biochar and land spreading of sewage sludge

 As Zero Waste practitioners, we advocate for both individual lifestyle changes and systemic shifts in the way things are produced and consumed.
-Decentralized, community-led zero waste practices offer a practical and impactful way to address the climate crisis.

 We see Zero Waste is not only as a justice goal, but a way to bring people together for the right purposes and foster genuine community.
+Community-led zero waste practices offer a practical and impactful way to address the climate crisis.

 We are proud to be a grassroots organization rooted in community action.
 Fill out this form to get involved.